GeoffreyCoulaud/gali/README.md

 Citra           | Nintendo 3DS emulator                                    | -
 Yuzu            | Nintendo Switch emulator                                 | -
 PPSSPP          | Sony PSP emulator                                        | -
-Cemu            | Nintendo Wii U emulator                                  | Cemu installed from lutris.
-Can't start games, only list them.
+Cemu            | Nintendo Wii U emulator                                  | Cemu installed from lutris

 ## Usage
 **Brag is in active development but is just not there yet.
 Be patient !**